Solumbra/Life-Simulator1/CONTRIBUTING.md

 - Wait for the issue to be assigned to you after which you can start working on it.

 ## Step 2 : Fork the Project
 - Fork this Repository.
-This will create a Local Copy of this Repository on your Github Profile.
+This will create a Local Copy of this Repository on your GitHub Profile.
 Keep a reference to the original project in `upstream` remote.
 ```
 $ git clone https://github.com/<your-username>/<project-name>
 $ cd <project-name>